CRea7/Hotel-System/README.md

 ## Extra features.

 while using the basic eslint configuration i was running into some problems I didnt like so I looked into the settings and changed them based on my preferences.
+I also customised the eslint configureation to ignore some of the test blocks as it was falsely flagging them.

 [datamodel]: ./img/datamodel.png